chreeio/vamzer/README.md

 </h1>

 <h3 align="center">
-  JVM CLI and library. | Quickly check if a string is a secret.
+  Kotlin Multiplatform. | Quickly check if a string is a secret.
 </h3>

 <p align="center">